Move over traditional perk programs there’s a new perk in town

 Instead of a company purchasing the generic, one-size-fits-all perks that they think their employees want and which often only apply to a small percentage of people, perk stipends give employees what they truly want — something that is customized to them, their needs, and their situation.

-What companies offer perk stipends today?
+Who are some companies offering perk stipends today?

 Companies of all sizes and budgets from culture giants with deep pockets to small startups on tight budgets are bucking the traditional perks approach and are offering perk allowances.